22 Best Free C/C++ IDEs and Editors for Linux in 2026

 Visual Studio Code Editor

-KDevelop is just another free, open-source, and cross-platform IDE that works on Linux, Solaris, FreeBSD, Windows, Mac OSX, and other Unix-like operating systems.
-It is based on the KDevPlatform, KDE, and Qt libraries.
-KDevelop is highly extensible through plugins and feature-rich with the following notable features:
+KDevelop is a free, open-source, cross-platform IDE that works on Linux, Solaris, FreeBSD, Windows, Mac OSX, and other Unix-like systems.
+It’s built on KDevPlatform, KDE, and Qt libraries and is extensible through plugins.

 KDevelop IDE Editor